aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 13Aug18
+Rough last week.
+Today I fixed a problem with Community PyCharm that I had.
+I started planning my project.
+Researched blockchain companies and other related queries.
+Tried to get further on my fractions program.

 ## 7Aug18
 Today I worked on LaunchCode and better understanding Git, actually.
 Worked on image in LinkedIn and continued coding even though again, it doesn't reflect well on GitHub.